 It is the expectation of the faculty that students must pass their comprehensive examinations (both written and oral) prior to defending their dissertation proposal.
-In the rare circumstance that there is a strong rationale for a doctoral student to propose and begin data collection prior to completing his or her comprehensive exams, the student must appeal the standard timeline to his or her graduate committee for written approval.
+In the rare circumstance that there is a strong rationale for a doctoral student to propose and begin data collection prior to completing their comprehensive exams, the student must appeal the standard timeline to their graduate committee for written approval.
 Approval can only be granted upon unanimous agreement by the committee.
 The committee must inform the Graduate Coordinator of their decision, if the appeal is granted, via written documentation within two weeks of approval.

 Format and Length of the Comprehensive Exam: The format and length of the PRTM comprehensive examination is determined by the students' dissertation committee but should be completed in a timely manner.
-Depending on the committee, the oral exam will occur soon after the completion of the written exams.
+Written comprehensive exams typically range from 2-14 days, and oral comprehensive exams typically range from two hours to three hours.
+Depending on the committee, the oral exam will occur soon after the completion of the written exams, typically with two to four weeks.
 The oral exam will primarily focus on questions for which the written answer was deficient, but follow-up questions can address any question.
 A decision as to whether the student passed or failed is made by the committee based on both the written and oral portions of the exam.

-Conduct and Grading of the Written Exam: The student's chair will administer all written exam questions to the student and outline the format for completion of each question including time limitations, location, resource limitations, and submission format.
+Conduct and Grading of the Written Exam: Typically, the general content areas of the written exam are decided in a discussion among the committee members several months prior to the exam.
+This is intended to help ensure that the exam content is coordinated, comprehensive and tailored to the student's professional needs.
+However, the exam often covers methods, theory, and scientific literature related to the student's focus area.
+Specific exam questions are written by, and are at the discretion of, individual committee members.
+The student's chair typically will administer all written exam questions to the student and outline the format for completion of each question including time limitations, location, resource limitations, and submission format.
 The exam may be conducted either a closed-book or open-book format, or some combination of these.
 Students are not allowed to discuss exam content during the written or oral time periods with other students or individuals, unless otherwise negotiated with the dissertation committee chair.
 The number of days and hours available to complete the exam (or portions of it) will be specified by the committee.
 While comprehensive exams typically range from 2-14 days, the length and format of the exam is at the discretion of the student's doctoral committee and what it deems appropriate for the student.
 To encourage succinct and focused writing, committee members are encouraged to specify a maximum page length for answers to each question.

 Each subject area will be graded pass/fail by the examiners.
 A majority decision is required; dissenting members of the examining committee may forward a minority report to the Graduate School.
 All areas must be passed to record a successful completion of the written portion of the exams.
-Should a student fail the written exam, they will be given a plan of action by the committee to address areas of concern which may include additional coursework, additional readings, independent study, etc. The second exam shall be conducted in a manner determined by the student's examining committee.
+Should a student fail the written exam, they will be given feedback by the committee to help address areas of concern, which may include additional coursework, additional readings, independent study, etc. The second exam shall be conducted in a manner determined by the student's examining committee.
 Failure of any portion of the second exam will constitute a failure of the entire examination.
 A second failure will result in the student being declared ineligible to receive the doctoral degree at Clemson University from PRTM.